techequitytraining/gcp-project-blueprints/Data_Analysis_Environment.md

 1. **Set Up AI Platform Notebooks:** Start by deploying JupyterLab instances on AI Platform Notebooks.
 This service simplifies the management of JupyterLab, providing a ready-to-use environment for data analysis and machine learning projects.

-2. **Configure Virtual Private Cloud (VPC):** Establish a VPC to ensure your data analysis environment is securely isolated within the cloud.
+2. **Configure Virtual Private Cloud:** Establish a VPC to ensure your data analysis environment is securely isolated within the cloud.
 This step involves setting up network configurations that suit your project's security and communication requirements.

 3. **Utilize Cloud Storage:** Create Cloud Storage buckets for storing datasets, analysis scripts, and output results.
 Organize your data in a way that supports efficient access and processing.